Mustool G700 LCD Digital Microscope (Banggood)

-- I first recommend being careful adding the SD Card.
+- I first recommend being careful with adding the SD Card.
 You will need to force it into the slot so it clicks into place.
 Make sure you have it going the correct way before you start forcing it.

 - To get a better image.
 You can pull the transparent cap off the camera tube to get at the focus lens.

 When you pull that cap off, move the focus ring to the + side so you can see it go past the LED ring.
 Twist it in a clockwise position will let you be able to zoom further away from the board.
 Mine wasn’t screwed all the way in.
 It’s much better on the Aluminum Alloy Stand.

 I recommend getting this stand.
 It’s a must!
 Just remember the Camera Tube will not go all the way down as the tube is a bit bigger than the stand bracket holder.

 I did a review on this stand here: http://www.destructiveburn.com/aluminum-alloy-stand/